 Windstar Cruises pride themselves on being a little bit different, challenging the conventional expectations about a cruise, 180 degrees from ordinary.
 It starts with the vessels themselves, of course, with their yacht-like design — three of which have sails — and the fact that they carry no more than 310 guests.
 Such small ships ensure a rarefied level of personal service, with itineraries that hit the high spots but also venture into smaller ports that larger ships just can’t visit.
-As if that weren’t enough, they go a few steps further, with five unique features that you just won’t find anywhere else but on a Windstar voyage.
+As if that weren’t enough, they go a few steps further, with four unique features that you just won’t find anywhere else but on a Windstar voyage.

 OPEN BRIDGE POLICY